-Mark is a partner and Head of Dispute Resolution team and our Insolvency practice.
+Mark is a Partner and Head of Dispute Resolution team and our Insolvency practice.
 Mark is recommended for Commercial Litigation in The Legal 500.
-He specialises in substantial multi-jurisdictional disputes principally for clients in the financial services sector and also has particular expertise advising on complex insolvency matters.
-He regularly acts for brokers, hedge funds and insolvency practitioners.
+He specialises in substantial multi-jurisdictional disputes, regularly acting for clients in the financial services sector.
+Mark’s clients include brokers, banks, hedge funds and insolvency practitioners.

-- Instructed by Marex Financial Limited, a leading commodities broker, to defend a claim for damages in excess of USD$32 million for breach of delivery and title obligations under a number of contracts for the sale of nickel, warehoused in Malaysia and the Republic of Korea.
-Marex has Part 20 claims against the warehouse and insurance underwriters.
-This multi-party dispute is listed for a three week trial in the Commercial Court in 2019.
+- Instructed by Marex Financial Limited to defend a claim for damages in excess of USD$32 million for breach of delivery and title obligations under contracts for the sale of nickel, warehoused in Malaysia and the Republic of Korea EWHC 2549 (Comm).

-- Instructed by Medsted Associates Limited, an offshore broker, in connection with a substantial claim against Canaccord Genuity Wealth (International) Limited arising from the trading of financial products and breach of an introducer agreement.
-Our client succeeded on liability before the Commercial Court in 2017 EWHC 1815 (Comm).
-The judge’s decision to award nominal damages for reasons of public policy will be considered by the Court of Appeal EWCA 83 with quantum to be assessed.
+- Instructed by Medsted Associates Limited in connection with a substantial claim arising from the trading of financial products and breach of an introducer agreement.
+Our client succeeded on liability before the Commercial Court EWHC 1815 (Comm).
+The judge’s decision to award nominal damages for reasons of public policy was unanimously overturned by the Court of Appeal EWCA 83 with quantum to be assessed.

-- Instructed to defend proceedings brought by a BVI liquidator in a case before the US Bankruptcy Court Southern District of New York.
+- Instructed to defend proceedings brought by a BVI liquidator before the US Bankruptcy Court Southern District of New York.
 This high profile claim concerned Chapter 15 recognition of foreign proceedings.
-In 2016 the Judge dismissed the liquidator’s claim against our client and delivered a precedent ruling which is significant for the offshore financial community (2016, Case No 14-10358(REG)).
+The Judge dismissed the liquidator’s claim against our client and delivered a ruling significant for the offshore financial community (2016, Case No 14-10358(REG)).

-- Instructed by an Australian Forex broker, Go Markets Pty Limited, in connection with a claim before the Commercial Court by its liquidity provider following the announcement on 15 January 2015 by the Swiss National Bank that it would no longer hold the Swiss Franc at a fixed exchange rate with the Euro.
+- Instructed by an Australian Forex broker in connection with a claim before the Commercial Court following the announcement by the Swiss National Bank that it would no longer hold the Swiss Franc at a fixed exchange rate with the Euro.
 That event caused a subsequent, and significant, shock to the foreign exchange markets.

 - Instructed by the liquidator for an offshore hedge fund on a professional negligence claim arising from failed investments for damages in excess of USD$60 million ( EWHC 1801 (Comm)).